Hiking in Montenegro: 11 Best Hikes For Different Seasons

 What to know: much of this Montenegro hike is in open sunlight, so it can get incredibly hot in summer.
 Have plenty of water with you, sunscreen, and a hat.
 On the way back you can take Old Town road which is known as the ladder of Kotor and exit through the gate where others pay to enter.

 We’ve done this hike a few times and hiked adjacent trails and I still believe that the best way to hike it is in the direction that I described above.
 If you start by the main entrance and climb the ladder of Kotor, you’ll need to turn around all the time to see the view.
-Besides that, the ladder is steeper and going up there will be more strenuous than on the trail that starts in the north.
+Besides that, the ladder is steeper and going up will be more strenuous than on the trail that starts in the north.

 2. Hiking in Montenegro Kotor Bay to an Abandoned Village of Gornji Stoliv